 Apache RocketMQ is a distributed messaging and streaming platform with low latency, high performance and reliability, trillion-level capacity and flexible scalability.
 It consists of four parts: name servers, brokers, producers and consumers.
 Each of them can be horizontally extended without a single Point of Failure.
 As shown in screenshot above.

 Name Servers provide lightweight service discovery and routing.
-Each Name Server records full routing information, provides equivalent reading and writing service, and supports fast storage expansion.
+Each Name Server records full routing information, provides corresponding reading and writing service, and supports fast storage expansion.

 Brokers take care of message storage by providing lightweight TOPIC and QUEUE mechanisms.
-It supports the Push and Pull modes, fault tolerance mechanism (2 copies or 3 copies), strong padding of peaks and capacity of accumulating hundreds of billion messages in their original time order.
-In addition, Brokers provide disaster recovery, rich metrics statistics, and alert mechanisms, all of which are lack in traditional messaging systems.
+They support the Push and Pull model, contains fault tolerance mechanism (2 copies or 3 copies), and provides strong padding of peaks and capacity of accumulating hundreds of billion messages in their original time order.
+In addition, Brokers provide disaster recovery, rich metrics statistics, and alert mechanisms, all of which are lacking in traditional messaging systems.

 Producers support distributed deployment.
 Distributed Producers send messages to the Broker cluster through multiple load balancing modes.
 The sending processes support fast failure and have low latency.

-Consumers support distributed deployment in the Push and Pull models as well.
-It also supports cluster consumption and message broadcast.
-It provides real-time message subscription mechanism and can meet most consumer scenarios.
-RocketMQ’s website provide a quick-start guide for those guys who want to have a try without too much labor.
+Consumers support distributed deployment in the Push and Pull model as well.
+It also supports cluster consumption and message broadcasting.
+It provides real-time message subscription mechanism and can meet most consumer requirements.
+RocketMQ’s website provides a simple quick-start guide to interested users.

-NameServer is a little but fully functional server, which mainly includes two features:
+NameServer is a fully functional server, which mainly includes two features:

-- Broker Management, NameServer accepts the register from Broker cluster and provides heartbeat mechanism to ensure whether a broker is alive.
+- Broker Management, NameServer accepts the register from Broker cluster and provides heartbeat mechanism to check whether a broker is alive.